 When you deploy Kubernetes, you get a cluster.

-A cluster is a set of machines, called nodes, that run containerized applications managed by Kubernetes.
-A cluster has at least one worker node and at least one master node.
+A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
+Every cluster has at least one worker node.

 The worker node(s) host the pods that are the components of the application.
-The master node(s) manages the worker nodes and the pods in the cluster.
-Multiple master nodes are used to provide a cluster with failover and high availability.
+The Control Plane manages the worker nodes and the pods in the cluster.
+In production environments, the Control Plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.

 This document outlines the various components you need to have a complete and working Kubernetes cluster.